Start Demo Cluster¶

 a particular row belongs in will be computed by hashing the

 column.
-The page on Creating Distributed Tables (DDL) goes into more detail.
+The page on Picking a Distribution Column goes into more detail.

-In addition, these UDF’s create citus.shard_count shards for each table, and save one replica of each shard.
+This tells Citus to create 16 shards for each table, and save 1 replica of each.
 You can ask Citus to store multiple copies of each shard, which allows it to recover from worker failures without losing data or dropping queries.
 However, in this example cluster we only have 1 worker, so Citus would error out if we asked it to store any more than 1 replica.